kragen/derctuo/markdown/pit-firing.md

 The Neolithic solution to this was to pit-fire pottery: you bury it in a pit and throw burning coals on it, then, perhaps, cover up the pit, partly or fully, with dirt.
-It's fine if the dirt is brittle and cracks, because it's already powder; you aren't demanding any strength of it.
+It’s fine if the dirt is brittle and cracks, because it’s already powder; you aren’t demanding any strength of it.
 If it crumbles, it crumbles onto the other dirt and pot underneath it.